Creating Promising Futures Through Social Construction

 He is recipient of the 2010 David Bradford Outstanding Educator Award from the OBTS Teaching Society for Management Educators as well as the 2013 North-American CEIA James W. Wilson Award for outstanding contributions to research in the field of cooperative education.

 Joe’s philosophical ties to the Taos Institute arise largely from his way of connecting social learning and social practices to agency in the form of collective leadership.
-He joins others who seek to deconstruct leadership from its identity as an individual trait and bolster its view as an imminent process and product of those contributing to an endeavor of import who together decide on their responsibilities.
+He joins others who seek to deconstruct leadership from its identity as an individual trait and bolster its view as an immanent process and product of those contributing to an endeavor of import who together decide on their responsibilities.
 Joe contributes to this practice perspective of leadership, now referred to as “leadership-as-practice,” by developing his own democratic ideological version, known as “leaderful practice.”
 It calls for the co-creation of community by all who are involved interdependently in its development.
 As a social constructionist alternative to individual psychological leadership, it seeks to reconstruct leadership as an intersubjective agency mobilized through engaged social interaction, in particular, through emancipatory discourse.

-There are three; one for general info, one for publications, and a third to my SSRN cite where many of the articles there can be downloaded.
+Web links for articles: There are three; one for general info, one for publications, and a third to my SSRN cite where many of the articles there can be downloaded.